-An assembly lets the user define specific relations between bodies in the modeling space mainly based on geometries.
-For example, if there are two parts that have holes, it is possible to set one of the holes on each part to be co-axial.
+An assembly icon-assembly.png lets the user define specific relations between bodies in the modeling space based on geometries.
+For example, if there are two parts that have holes, it’s possible to set one of the holes on each part to be co-axial.
 With an assembly, a dynamic relationship is set between the parts.

-Shapr3D supports loading assemblies created in Solidworks.
-However, the dynamic property of an assembly will be lost upon importing it.
+Shapr3D supports loading assemblies created in Solidworks, but keep in mind that the dynamic property of an assembly will be lost upon importing it.

 Importing a Solidworks assembly file to Shapr3D

-There are multiple ways to save a Solidworks assembly file to import it to Shapr3D.
+The methods below show you how to save a Solidworks assembly file and import it to Shapr3D.

 Directly importing the main SLDASM file to Shapr3D

-Refer to Solidworks’ File Menu (SOLIDWORKS Visualize Connected) to learn how to export the main SLDASM file, and then follow: Import files.
+Refer to Solidworks’ File Menu (SOLIDWORKS Visualize Connected) to learn how to export the main SLDASM file, and then follow Import.

 The parts that are used in an assembly are regular CAD models called part in Solidworks with a file extension of SLDPRT.
 These parts can be located anywhere in the storage system.
 The parts have a link that helps locate them from anywhere in the folder structure of the given storage system.
 The link is a standalone file, which is the assembly file with the extension of SLDASM.